 About Rav Jericho

-Rav Jericho is the founding rabbi of Temple of the Stranger, a burgeoning Brooklyn Ivri community.
-A frequent guest lecturer at communities around the country, they serve as an advisor to Beit Kohenet and the Shalom Center.
-They are a Wexner Fellow, a member of B’not Esh and ROI: Schusterman Community, and a recent fellow at Atra: The Center for Rabbinic Innovation.
-Their work has been recognized by The Forward 50.
+Rav Jericho is the founding rabbi of Temple of the Stranger, a growing Ivri community in Brooklyn.
+A frequent guest lecturer in communities across the country, they serve as an advisor both to Beit Kohenet and The Shalom Center.
+They are a Wexner Fellow, a member of B’not Esh, and the Schusterman ROI Community, and a recent fellow at Atra: The Center for Rabbinic Innovation.
+Their work has been recognized by the Forward 50.

-Raised in a rabbinic ultra-Orthodox family, Rav Jericho is a first generation college student.
-They earned their undergraduate degree at Brooklyn College night student, and a Master’s in Public Policy from Harvard University as a Pforzheimer Fellow.
-They are ordained by the Aleph Ordination Program in the lineage of Reb Zalman Schachter-Shalomi.
+Raised in a rabbinic ultra-Orthodox family, Rav Jericho is a first-generation college graduate.
+They hold a Master’s in Public Policy from Harvard University, where they were a Pforzheimer Fellow and received rabbinic ordination from the Aleph Ordination Program in the lineage of Reb Zalman Schachter-Shalomi.

 You can learn with Rav Jericho on their Substack, Survival Guide for a Spiritual Wilderness, on their limited series podcast, or on Instagram @thealef.